defaultxr/cl-patterns/README.md

 * src/tests.lisp - test suite using `prove`.

-* src/ideas.lisp - right now just a file to keep unsorted work-in-progress ideas in.

 * src/supercollider.lisp - code to interface cl-patterns with the [cl-collider](https://github.com/byulparan/cl-collider) library.
 * src/cl-collider-extensions.lisp - a few additions to the cl-collider library for ease of use and cl-pattern interfacing.
 * src/supercollider-example.lisp - example code to get started with the `cl-collider` library.